a4bee/sudo-reboot-button/README.md

 # Sudo reboot button
 Reboot button for Debian-based operating systems.
-After pressing, device pastes a command "sudo reboot now" and push "enter" (↵) in active window.
+After pressing, device pastes a command "sudo reboot now" and presses "enter" (↵) in active window.
 To make device work use it only in active terminal (Xterm, UXterm etc.).

 ## Used materials
 - DigiSpark Attiny85,